WoWoGG/TS-SAM-Source-Code/README.md

 ### Repository Contents

 - **TS-SAM.py**: Python script implementing the TS-SAM model with hypothesized parameters.
-- **segment-anything-main/**: Directory containing the necessary code to perform segmentation based on the TS-SAM architecture.
+- **segment-anything-main/**: Directory containing the necessary code to perform segmentation based on the TS-SAM architecture. **Ensure that this repository is placed inside the `segment-anything-main` folder.**
 - **README.md**: This document.
 - **LICENSE**: License information for the project.
 - **.gitignore**: Git ignore file specifying files and directories to ignore in the repository.